MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-privacy-security.md

 ## Security

 Microsoft Syntex works with and integrates into Microsoft 365.
-This means that the Microsoft 365 security capabilities—like role-based access, identity and app management, and others—apply to Microsoft Syntex.
+This means that the Microsoft 365 security capabilities—such role-based access, identity and app management, and others—apply to Microsoft Syntex.

-The Viva apps can also use specific settings and policies of the apps that Viva interacts with.
-For example, while all users can access Viva Learning in Microsoft Teams by default, you can use app permissions policies in Teams to allow or block access for specific users.

 ## Compliance

 Microsoft offers a [comprehensive set of compliance offerings](/compliance) to help your organization comply with national, regional, and industry-specific requirements governing the collection and use and data.

 Microsoft Syntex is also covered under the [Microsoft Product Terms](https://www.microsoft.com/licensing/docs/view/Product-Terms) and [Data Protection Agreement](https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA?year=2021#:%7E:text=Microsoft%20Products%20and%20Services%20Data%20Protection%20Addendum%20%28DPA%29,to%20the%20Product%20Terms%20site%20%28and%20formerly%20OST%29) (DPA).
 Learn more on the [Microsoft Trust Center](https://www.microsoft.com/trustcenter).

 For more detailed information, see the following resources: